Bishop-Jones' Theorem and the ergodic limit set: Gromov-hyperbolic spaces

-For all $a$ as before and $x\in X$ there exists always a visual metric of parameter $a$ and center $x$, see \cite{Pau96}.
-As in \cite{Pau96} and \cite{Cav21} we define the {\em generalized visual ball} of center $z \in \partial X$ and radius $\rho \geq 0$ as
+For every $a$ as before and every $x\in X$ there exists a visual metric of parameter $a$ and center $x$, see \cite{Pau96}.
+As in \cite{Pau96} and \cite{Cav21ter} we define the {\em generalized visual ball} of center $z \in \partial X$ and radius $\rho \geq 0$ as